Magensa/magensa-bluetooth/README.md

 //Be sure to remove it when unmounting to avoid memory leaks: window.removeEventListener('deviceLog', debugLogger, { passive: true});
 ```

+### Transaction Amount Limitations
+Please be aware that there are limitations on maximum amounts for all MagTek devices:

+- Request Tip or Cashback:
+The maximum length of Transaction Amount, Calculated Tax Amount, Tip dollar amount, and Cash Back
+dollar amount is 10 digits.
+If the Tip calculated by percentage equals or exceeds $42,949,672.95, the
+device shows 0.

 MagTek® is a registered trademark of MagTek, Inc.
 Magensa™ is a trademark of MagTek, Inc.